 For example, if a conversion/success event in each platform is playing a video on the site, and you watch 5 videos in a single session/visit, in Google Analytics that will trigger only 1 video play goal completion, but in Adobe Analytics that will trigger 5 video play success events.
 When you think of Adobe success events, think of total events in Google Analytics.

-Dimension and Metrics Scope
+Differences in Dimensions and Metrics Scope

 An important aspect of all analytics is the scope of dimensions and metrics.
 Scope affects data collection, aggregation, and even the way you analyze data.